squidjs/terminal/README.md

 Documentation is available at [https://squidjs.github.io/docs](https://squidjs.github.io/docs);

 ## Extending
 The config file is located in your user's home directory, and called `.squidrc.json`.
-Squid is higly customizable thanks to a powerful **plugins** system.
-With plugins, you can easily share and add custom **themes**, and add **new features**.
+Squid is higly customizable thanks to a powerful **packages** system.
+With packages, you can easily share and add custom **themes** and **packages** to add new features.

 See the [documentation](https://squidjs.github.io/docs/configuration) for more information.